-The committee will be overseen by the retired Supreme Court judge
+The functioning of the committee of three experts will be overseen by the retired Supreme Court judge Justice R.V.
+Raveendran.

 - Dr. Prabaharan P., Professor (School of Engineering), Amrita Vishwa Vidyapeetham, Amritapuri, Kerala; and